zilishen/documentation/content/nginx/admin-guide/monitoring/diagnostic-package.md

-Note: The goal of diagnostic package is to ease the process of collecting and sharing the data required to troubleshoot NGINX issues.
+<b>Note</b>: The goal of the diagnostic package is to ease the process of collecting and sharing the data required to troubleshoot NGINX issues.
 It does not collect any sensitive information about your environment.
 However, it is advised to review the script prior to running it.
-It is also advised to review the archive output to make sure it conforms with your organizations data-sharing guidelines prior to sharing with us.
+It is also advised to review the archive output to make sure it conforms with your organizations data sharing guidelines prior with the Technical Support team.